 Harrisburg is a somewhat small city located in the state of Illinois.
 With a population of 8,891 people and four constituent neighborhoods, Harrisburg is the 235th largest community in Illinois.

 Unlike some cities, Harrisburg isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Harrisburg are a mix of both white- and blue-collar jobs.
 Overall, Harrisburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Harrisburg who work in office and administrative support (13.08%), sales jobs (12.77%), and maintenance occupations (6.92%).
+There are especially a lot of people living in Harrisburg who work in office and administrative support (12.91%), sales jobs (12.29%), and food service (7.53%).

-The percentage of adults in Harrisburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.82% of adults in Harrisburg have a bachelor's degree or advanced degree.
+The citizens of Harrisburg are slightly less educated than the national average of 21.84% for the average city or town: 14.53% of adults in Harrisburg have a bachelor's degree or advanced degree

-The per capita income in Harrisburg in 2010 was $20,817, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $83,268 for a family of four.
+The per capita income in Harrisburg in 2010 was $19,450, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,800 for a family of four.
 However, Harrisburg contains both very wealthy and poor people as well.

+Harrisburg is a somewhat ethnically-diverse city.
 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrisburg include German, English, French , and Italian.
+Important ancestries of people in Harrisburg include German, English, Dutch, and French .

 The most common language spoken in Harrisburg is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Gujarathi.